arlofonseca/fivem-parking/README.md

 _This command will only work if you are at the impound location defined in `config.json`._

+#### `transfervehicle [vehicleId] [playerId] [confirm]`

+- Transfer the ownership of your vehicle to another player.
+After entering the command, you will be prompted to enter it once more for confirmation.

 #### [ADMIN] `/deletevehicle [plate]`

 - Removes a vehicle from the database.